 Though, occasionally, it feels like the marks of real life censors that Mai just didn’t get around to changing.
 Either way it works.
 China’s nationalism and patriotism are much touched on in the book, but Mai always feels more or less ambivalent toward it, which is refreshing and, arguably, not what you would expect from someone having served 17 years in the People’s Liberation Army; he even spends a chapter outlining the horrors the Red Guards committed in the Cultural Revolution, where one of the protagonists is savagely beaten as she wears a dunce’s hat inscribed with the words “KMT Whore”.

 “Decoding a Spy Savant” is a story from our newest issue, “Romance”.
-To read the whole piece, become a subscriber and receive the full magazine.
+To read the entire issue, become a subscriber and receive the full magazine.
 Alternatively, you can purchase the digital version from the iTunes Store.